Alt.tv.simpsons

 alt.tv.simpsons (called "a.t.s." by regular readers) is a usenet newsgroup dedicated to discussing the American television program The Simpsons.
-Created in 1990, the newsgroup became a popular community in the early 1990s, and continues to exist as of 2023.
+Created in 1990, the newsgroup became a popular community in the early 1990s.
 It is known for reviewing episodes and nitpicking minor details on the show.

-The writers of The Simpsons know about the forum and have on several occasions read the comments made on it.
+The writers of The Simpsons knew about the forum and have on several occasions read the comments made on it.
 The character Comic Book Guy is often used in the show to lampoon and respond to the newsgroup's fans.
-In interviews some writers have admitted that they do not like being scrutinized, but other writers have participated in the discussions on the forum.
-Independent commentators call the forum an example of an "active audience" and have claimed The Simpsons is tailor-made for such a forum.
+In interviews some writers have admitted that they do not like being scrutinized, but other writers participated in the discussions on the forum.
+Independent commentators called the forum an example of an "active audience" and have claimed The Simpsons is tailor-made for such a forum.

 History

 The newsgroup was created by Gary D. Duzan during the third week of March 1990, four months after the first airing of a regular episode of the program, which was the episode "Simpsons Roasting on an Open Fire" – a Christmas special that aired on December 17, 1989.
 At the time Duzan was in his third year, studying computer science, at the University of Delaware.

 The newsgroup was created before there was a World Wide Web, which emerged in 1993, so those earliest discussions were held on text-only platforms.
 According to Chris Turner, a Canadian journalist and writer of the book Planet Simpson, the newsgroup was among the most trafficked newsgroups of the early 1990s.
 In that period it became a popular community on the Internet.
-According to Brian Reid, a computer scientist who has been tracking newsgroup traffic since 1985, alt.tv.simpsons was the most popular television newsgroup in May 1994, ahead of a discussion newsgroups about general television newsgroup (rec.arts.tv), Monty Python (alt.fan.monty-python), the Late Show with David Letterman (alt.fan.letterman) and soap operas (rec.arts.tv.soaps).
+According to Brian Reid, a computer scientist who has been tracking newsgroup traffic since 1985, alt.tv.simpsons was the most popular television newsgroup in May 1994, ahead of a discussion newsgroups about general television (rec.arts.tv), Monty Python (alt.fan.monty-python), the Late Show with David Letterman (alt.fan.letterman) and soap operas (rec.arts.tv.soaps).
 Since there is no official method for measuring newsgroup traffic, the list is considered unofficial.